On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Acknowledgement

 \section{Acknowledgement}

-The preliminary version of this work is present in ISIT2020 conference, we greatly appreciate useful feedback and comments from all reviewers.
-This research is supported by Melbourne Research Scholarships (MRS), Granted Number for 385545, by Australian Defence Science and Technology Group (DSTG) under the scheme The Artificial Intelligence for Decision Making Initiative 2022 and in part by Australian Research Council under project DE210101497.
+This research is supported by Melbourne Research Scholarships (MRS), and Australian Defence Science and Technology Group (DSTG) under the scheme The Artificial Intelligence for Decision Making Initiative 2022 and in part by Australian Research Council under project DE210101497.

 \appendices